-- 1) That Defendants, their affiliates, officers, agents, employees, attorneys, and all persons acting for, with, by, through, under, or in active concert with them be temporarily preliminarily, and permanently enjoined and restrained from: - a. using the SLIP 'N SLIDE Trademarks or any reproductions, counterfeit copies, or colorable imitations thereof in any manner in connection with the distribution, marketing, advertising, offering for sale, or sale of any product that is not a genuine SLIP 'N SLIDE product or is not authorized by WHAM-O to be sold in connection with the SLIP 'N SLIDE Trademarks; - b. passing off, inducing, or enabling others to sell or pass off any product as a genuine SLIP 'N SLIDE product or any other product produced by WHAM-O that is not c. committing any acts calculated to cause consumers to believe that Defendants' counterfeit SLIP 'N SLIDE products are those sold under the authorization, control, or supervision of WHAM-O, or are sponsored by, approved by, or otherwise connected with WHAM-O;
+1) That Defendants, their affiliates, officers, agents, employees, attorneys, and all persons acting for, with, by, through, under, or in active concert with them be temporarily preliminarily, and permanently enjoined and restrained from:

+a. using the FRISBEE Trademarks or any reproductions, counterfeit copies, or colorable imitations thereof in any manner in connection with the distribution, marketing, advertising, offering for sale, or sale of any product that is not a genuine FRISBEE Product or is not authorized by WHAM-O to be sold in connection with the FRISBEE Trademarks;
-WHAM-O's or not produced under the authorization, control, or supervision of WHAM-O and approved by WHAM-O for sale under the SLIP 'N SLIDE Trademarks;

-d. further infringing the SLIP 'N SLIDE Trademarks and damaging WHAM-O's goodwill;

-e. otherwise competing unfairly with WHAM-O in any manner;

-f. shipping, delivering, holding for sale, transferring or otherwise moving, storing, distributing, returning, or otherwise disposing of, in any manner, products or inventory not manufactured by or for WHAM-O, nor authorized by WHAM-O to be sold or offered for sale, and which bear any WHAM-O's trademarks, including the SLIP 'N SLIDE Trademarks, or any reproductions, counterfeit copies, or colorable imitations thereof; and g. using, linking to, transferring, selling, exercising control over, or otherwise owning the online marketplace accounts, the Defendant Internet Stores, or any other internet store or online marketplace account that is being used to sell or is the means by which Defendants could continue to sell counterfeit SLIP 'N SLIDE products;
+- b. passing off, inducing, or enabling others to sell or pass off any product as a genuine FRISBEE Product or any other product produced by WHAM-O that is not WHAM-O's or not produced under the authorization, control, or supervision of WHAM-O and approved by WHAM-O for sale under the FRISBEE Trademarks; - c. committing any acts calculated to cause consumers to believe that Defendants' counterfeit FRISBEE Products are those sold under the authorization, control, or supervision of WHAM-O, or are sponsored by, approved by, or otherwise connected with WHAM-O; - d. further infringing the FRISBEE Trademarks and damaging WHAM-O's goodwill; - e. otherwise competing unfairly with WHAM-O in any manner; - f. shipping, delivering, holding for sale, transferring or otherwise moving, storing, distributing, returning, or otherwise disposing of, in any manner, products or inventory not manufactured by or for WHAM-O, nor authorized by WHAM-O to be sold or offered for sale, and which bear any WHAM-O's trademarks, including the FRISBEE Trademarks, or any reproductions, counterfeit copies, or colorable imitations thereof; - g. using, linking to, transferring, selling, exercising control over, or otherwise owning the online marketplace accounts, the Defendant Internet Stores, or any other internet store or online marketplace account that is being used to sell or is the means by which Defendants could continue to sell counterfeit FRISBEE Products; and